jsettlers/settlers-remake/README.md

 #### Known Issues
 *  The project "jsettlers.main.android" displays a classpath error (red exclamation mark on the project symbol)
   * Right click the project, select "Run As" -> "Android Application".
-This causes the missing dependency to be build.
+This causes the missing dependency to be built.
 Please note, the first run may fail, with the message that there are errors in the project.
 After that, simply wait until Eclipse detects that the errors are no longer valid.
 Then you can run the project as Android Application and install it on your device.

 #### Project Structure Overview
 The JSettlers code is divided into multiple projects.
 In the following, there main purposes will be described.